ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_environments/README.md

-# This is where the environments information is stored; please use this convention to add your files:
+**This is where the environments information is stored**

+Please use this convention to add your files:

 For `conda` environments:

 ```